soundpress/RulesOfNYC/docs/c06/index.rst

    (2) Upon filing of an appeal, a hearing will be scheduled in accordance with the provisions of 15 RCNY Chapter 32.
 The hearing will be held within 14 days of the filing of the appeal.

-   (3) After the hearing, the department may lift the abatement order if it is determined that the order was not properly issued, or upon the submission of proof satisfactory to the commissioner that the requirements of such order have been satisfied.
+   (3) After the hearing, the department may lift the abatement or stop work order if it is determined that the order was not properly issued, or upon the submission of proof satisfactory to the commissioner that the requirements of such order have been satisfied.